joeyvanlierop/xkcdbot/README.md

 It is currently running 24/7 in the cloud.
 You can find the bot at [/u/BobbyTablesBot](https://www.reddit.com/user/BobbyTablesBot/).
 ## Example
-To use the bot, all you have to do is post a comment in /r/xkcd with the number of the xkcd comic you would like to link prefixed by an exclamation mark (!) or a pound sign (#).
+There are two ways to use the bot.

-For example, if a comment was submitted saying:
+The first way is to post a comment in /r/xkcd with the number of the xkcd comic you would like to link prefixed by an exclamation mark (!) or a pound sign (#).

 > !327